tylerwmarrs/dtw-lbkeogh-clustering/README.md

 Dynamic Time Warping Clustering with LB_Keogh
 =============================================

 This is an example repository for how to cluster time series using DTW with the LB_Keogh lower-bounding method.
+This implementation uses K-Means clustering (model as DTWClustering), an unsupervised clustering approach.
+If enough interest arises, I will show how to perform supervised KNN using these computations.

 Citations
 ---------